 Are you ready to apply?
 A checklist

 • What else is happening in the community that is synergistic with and/or will support your project?
-It’s always good to tie projects to other priorities in the community (and other potential funding).
+It’s always beneficial to align projects with other community priorities and potential funding sources.

 • What is the need that this project is addressing?
-How is your project building the local economy or improving food access for low-income families/high-needs communities?
-Ensure you can tell the story connecting the challenge and your proposed solution.
+How is your project building the local economy or improving access to local food?
+Ensure you can connect the challenge to your proposed solution.

 • Who are your project partners/stakeholders?
 Who will be involved?
 LAMP projects should not be sole ventures.
 They should involve various stakeholders representing those who will be impacted and whose support is important for project success.
 Partners should include a combination of the following types of entities: